 Hoosier Lottery has made a statement about the scam, and here are the most intriguing parts of it:

 The Hoosier Lottery officials were glad to assist law enforcement professionals in the investigation – gee, we wonder why that is?
 The lottery has been in existence in 25 years, and it will continue working on improving its security system, the statement concluded.

 This isn’t the first time a Hoosier Lottery scam has taken place.
 In 2004, a Hoosier security officer worked with two other eager volunteers to snatch an award of more than one million dollars in the form of a winning scratch-off ticket.

 The security officer delicately supplied two other people with information about where a winning ticket had allegedly been sent.
 One of his partners in crime went ahead to buy approximately 700 dollars worth of tickets.

 The “informant” was soon arrested and charged with disclosing confidential information.
 His two partners were also arrested and charged with felony theft.

 What’s the moral of the story?
 If you want to win the lottery, do it the old-fashioned way unless you’re prepared for the risk of spending some time in jail.
 Follow the example of an adorable old lady – Lena Eaton aged 91.
-Eaton won the Hoosier Lottery two times in the span of two months.
-First, she scored 300,000 dollars and the next time Eaton got lucky, she won 99,999 dollars.
-The great-grandma of 20 from Indianapolis has dedicated the winnings to helping her loved ones.
+Eaton won the Hoosier Lottery two times in two months.
+First, she scored 300,000 dollars, and the next time Eaton got lucky, she won 99,999 dollars.
+The great-grandma of 20 from Indianapolis has dedicated the winnings to help her loved ones.
 And we believe that this is the most adorable ending for this particular story.